-Example: If a chapter votes in favor of an issue that the advisor feels is not in the best interests of the chapter, the advisor, as an agent of the college, may veto the vote.
-If the chapter's voting members want to challenge that veto, they may present the issue to the college administrator charged with overseeing the local Phi Theta Kappa chapter.
+Example: If a chapter votes in favor of an issue that the advisor feels is not in the best interests of the chapter, the advisor, as an agent of the institution, may veto the vote.
+If the chapter's voting members want to challenge that veto, they may present the issue to the institution administrator charged with overseeing the local Phi Theta Kappa chapter.
 This individual is usually the Dean of Students or Vice President of Academic Affairs.
-If this administrator rules in favor of the advisor, the members may appeal this decision to the college president or campus CEO.
-Likewise, if the administrator rules in favor of the members, the advisor may appeal this decision to the college president or campus CEO.
+If this administrator rules in favor of the advisor, the members may appeal this decision to the institution president or campus CEO.
+Likewise, if the administrator rules in favor of the members, the advisor may appeal this decision to the institution president or campus CEO.

 Adopted by the Phi Theta Kappa Board of Directors, October 1998: